- About Us

 Kalila Jackson is a native of St. Louis and represents clients with fair housing complaints and other legal issues as EHOC’s Staff Attorney.
 She earned her law degree from Washington University in St. Louis and her undergraduate degree from Saint Louis University.
 She is admitted to practice law in Missouri.
 Before coming to EHOC, Kalila worked as an Associate Attorney at a civil litigation firm, where she represented individuals and businesses in a diverse range of civil litigation matters, including employment and housing discrimination.
 Kalila is also a member of the Board of Directors of Catholic Family Services.

 Donna Bradley is in charge of EHOC’s fair housing training program as the Education and Outreach Coordinator.
 Before coming to EHOC, Donna worked in the inner city of St. Louis in Christian Community Development, assisting community residents move from dependence to self-sufficiency through advocacy, life skills training, education, and outreach.
 She is also a licensed attorney who practiced labor and employment law, primarily with the National Labor Relations Board.
-Donna received a B.A. in Political Science from Brown University, a M.S. in Criminal Justice from Columbia College, a J.D. from Howard University, and is near completion of a Ph.D. in Public Safety and Criminal Justice from Capella University.
+Donna received a B.A. in Political Science from Brown University, a M.S. in Criminal Justice from Columbia College, a J.D. from Howard University, and has completed her Ph.D. in Public Safety and Criminal Justice from Capella University.
 She also teaches at Webster University, Lindenwood University, and Columbia College.

 Sam Stragand is a native of St. Louis, and is dedicated to housing justice in the greater St. Louis area.
 He received his B.A. in philosophy from Grinnell College in Iowa and his J.D. from Washington University in St. Louis.
 Sam previously served as a legal intern for EHOC through Washington University’s Civil Rights, Community Justice, and Mediation Clinic.
 He also completed legal internships at the Legal Resources Centre in Durban, South Africa, and the Federal Public Defenders of the Eastern District of Missouri.
 During law school, Sam spent a semester studying abroad at the Law Faculty of Utrecht University in the Netherlands.
 Prior to law school, Sam served two years in Peace Corp Turkmenistan.